PaddlePaddle/Paddle/doc/dev/new_layer/new_layer.rst

 The C++ class of the layer implements the initialization, forward, and backward part of the layer.
 The fully connected layer is at :code:`paddle/gserver/layers/FullyConnectedLayer.h` and :code:`paddle/gserver/layers/FullyConnectedLayer.cpp`.
 We list simplified version of the code below.

-It needs to derive the base class :code:`paddle::BaseLayer`, and it needs to override the following functions:
+It needs to derive the base class :code:`paddle::Layer`, and it needs to override the following functions:

 - constructor and destructor.
 - :code:`init` function.
 It is used to initialize the parameters and settings.